AkshayRGhatge/Learn-React/README.md

 ## Redux & Redux-toolkit

+Redux is core library whereas React-Redux is implementation, wiring react and redux.

 1. Store : kind of global variable/single source of truth
 2. Reducers: which store we need to change, how to change, which part
 3. useSelector: select value from store